kadena-community/spirekey/docs/KIP-0030/guides/recover-account.md

 ]
 ```

-Add the following code to your implementation to get the account details based
+For example, you can add code similar to the following code to get the account
-on the retrieved account name.
-Finally, you can use the account details to
+details based on the retrieved account name, then use the account details to
-display the account details in your wallet dApp.
+display the account details in your application.

 ```typescript
 // Existing implementation omitted for clarity.